segmentio/segment-docs/src/unify/data-graph/data-graph.md

 | `name`        | A label displayed throughout your Segment space for Linked Events, Linked Audiences, etc. This name can be modified at any time                          |
 | `related_entity`   | References your already defined entity |

-Reference your entity table and depending on your table columns, choose to join on one of the following:
+To define a profile-to-entity relationship, choose to join on one of the following:
 **Option 1:** Use the `external_id` block to join the profile entity with `user_id`, `email`, or `phone` as the identifier on the entity table
 - `type`: Identify the external ID type (`email`, `phone`, `user id`).
 This corresponds to the `external_id_type` column in your Profiles Sync `external_id_mapping` table
 - `join_key`: This is the column on the entity table that you are matching to the external identifier